 If you operate in salt, polluted or brackish waters, the boat should be equipped with a transom-mounted sacrificial anode to prevent corrosion damage to other metal parts of your boat that are in contact with the water.
 The anodes are self-sacrificing and are slowly eroded by electrolytic action.
 These anodes are important and require periodic inspection for deterioration.
 Replace the anode when it is less than 50% of its original size.

-Most engines are equipped with one or more anodes that require periodic inspection.
-See the Engine Operator's Manual for maintenance procedures.
+Most propulsion units and transom-mounted accessories are equipped with one or more anodes that require periodic inspection.
+See the Propulsion/Accessory Operator's Manual for maintenance procedures.